Thank you for reading our post, please rate this article at the end.

 If you plan a winter hike, check the weather forecast and avalanche conditions before heading out.

 The Maroon Bells are located in the White River National Forest, about 10 miles from Aspen.
-The easiest way to get there is by car, although you can also take a bus from Aspen or Snowmass Village.
+The easiest way to get there is by car; alternatively, you can take a bus from Aspen or Snowmass Village.

 There is a large parking area at the Maroon Bells trailhead, but it often fills up early in the day during peak season.
 If you can’t find a spot, you may park further down the road and walk to the trailhead.

-The area around the natural landmark is restricted during summer and fall because so many people visit during those times.
+The area around the natural landmark is restricted during the summer and fall due to the high volume of visitors it receives during those times.

 Autumn, in particular, is beautiful, with the Maroon Bells surrounded by clouds and blue skies dotted with Aspen groves that have turned golden.

-You might also want to consider booking your Aspen airport transportation in advance so you don’t have to worry about parking at the trailhead.
+You may also want to consider booking your Aspen airport transportation in advance to avoid worrying about parking at the trailhead.

 The Hike